Law - Political Science - Administration

 Objectives

-- To enable those who wish to do so to enter professional life at the end of the program.
-The program has been designed with a view to the various national examinations and competitions (CRFPA, ENM, CFPN etc.).
-In addition to the teaching and training of the classic academic exercises, the program offers students the opportunity to do an internship in order to confront themselves with legal and judicial practice and, in so doing, to reinforce their professional project.
+- To enable those who wish to do so to enter professional life at the end of their studies.
+The program has been designed with a view to the various national exams and competitive examinations (CRFPA, ENM, CFPN, etc.).
+In addition to teaching and training in traditional academic exercises, the program offers students the opportunity to complete an internship in order to gain practical experience in legal and judicial practice and, in doing so, to reinforce their career plans.

-- To allow those who wish to embark on an academic career to be introduced to legal research.
-Students write a dissertation on a subject related to the themes covered in the diploma.
-This initial writing work may lead, for those whose qualities allow it, to enrollment in a doctoral program with the goal of completing a thesis in law.
+- To enable those who wish to pursue an academic career to be introduced to legal research.
+Students write a thesis on a subject related to the topics covered in the degree program.
+For those with the necessary skills, this first piece of writing may lead to enrollment in a doctoral program with the aim of completing a thesis in law.

 Read more